-The proponent is encouraged to consult relevant Agency policy and guidance on topics to be addressed in the EIS, and to liaise with the Agency during the planning and development of the EIS.
-The proponent is also encouraged to consult relevant guidance from other federal departments.
+The proponent should consult the Agency policy and guidance on topics to be addressed in the EIS, which is available on the Agency's website, and liaise with the Agency during the planning and development of the EIS.
+The proponent should also consult relevant guidance from other federal departments and ensure that the most up to date version is being used.